 Back in the 1990s when I was a newspaper reporter and city editor, we always said that we’d sell more papers whenever there was a picture of an animal or a child on the front page.
-So, if you also happen to have young children, then you’ve definitely got this relationship marketing thing nailed.
+So, if you happen to have young children and animals, then you’ve definitely got this relationship marketing thing nailed.

 How do we DO it?

 Relationship marketing can be done in a variety of ways.
 If you sell at the farmer’s market or have a farm stand or CSA, the most important thing to do is talk to your customers.
 Ask them about themselves and their lives.
 You are not just being nosy or creating small talk.
 You are doing market research.
 The more you know about your ideal customer, the more you will know what products they need.